 If you take your risk for suffering a heart attack, developing breast cancer or having a stroke and combine these numbers, this will equal your risk for developing osteoporosis!1 Men and women of all races are at risk for developing osteoporosis.
 Yes men, even you are susceptible to this disease, although those most at risk are Asian and Caucasian females.
 Increasing the awareness of this disease is so important.
 Additionally, knowing a few simple things about osteoporosis and its risk factors could possibly help you prevent this disease.

 Lets start with the definition.
 Osteoporosis is translated to “porous bone.”1 This means the cells that break down bone outnumber the cells that build bone.
-When this happens, our bones start to develop holes, like in the picture below.
+When this happens, our bones start to develop holes.
 As your bone becomes less dense it also becomes more susceptible to fracturing easily.
 Can you imagine fracturing a rib just by coughing too hard?

 Are you at risk for developing osteoporosis?
 Let’s look at some of the more common risk factors.

 Risk factors we can do nothing about include:

 Gender – female (although males can develop it too!)

 Race – Caucasian, Asian

 Diet – get enough calcium and vitamin D, limit alcohol and caffeine